janakanuwan/web-page-design/webpack-example-1/STEPS.md

  - Open the link [http://localhost:8080/](http://localhost:8080/) in browser (Is there any output?
 What's wrong?)
    - Go to [http://localhost:8080/dist](http://localhost:8080/dist)
  - Do a change in `index.js`.
 What will happen?
+ - Delete the `dist` folder and start the dev-server again.
+Will a new `dist` folder be created?

 14. Let's change served directory using webpack configurations
 	- Create `webpack.config.js` in the same directory as `package.json`